griffithlab/civic-v2/schema/README.md

-## Graphback PostgreSQL + Apollo Server Template
+## Graphback MongoDB + Apollo Server Template

-A template that provides you with an easy setup for your application's backend using PostgreSQL and Apollo server with TypeScript.
+A template that provides you with an easy setup for your application's backend using MongoDB and Apollo server with TypeScript.

 ### Quickstart Guide